A Joyful Presence in Madison

 - 250+ weekly participants, ranging from young children to older adults.

-- 30+ weekly activities, including juggling, aerial, hooping, German wheel, and table tennis.
+- 30+ weekly activities, including juggling, aerial, hooping, German wheel and more.

 - 6-8 performances per year, which routinely sell out.